 Please find below our annual Quality Improvement Plans:

 The Ontario Health Quality Council has requested that all hospitals report on a series of core indicators to support province-wide comparisons.
 The core indicators that apply to our hospital are reflected in our QIP.
 The QIP is only one of the ways we are working to improve our patients’ experiences.
 Please feel free to contact us with any questions you may have.

-The Wellington Health Care Alliance's Common Strategic Plan explains what we are going to focus on over the next three years in order to realize our Mission, Vision and Values:
+The Strategic Plan explains what we are going to focus on over the next five years in order to realize our Mission, Vision and Values:

 The Strategic Directions that are included in the plan will help us to focus on what is most important:

 - Together, advancing a culture of team wellness

 - Together, enriching partnerships and growing community relationships

 The plan includes many of our key goals that will be reviewed each year as we make progress in achievement of our four key strategic directions.